Environment & Sustainability

 Each September we drill wildflower and bird seed mixture around the outside of our daffodil fields to provide a habitat and food for birds during the winter months.
 We sow approximately 8 ha (300 tennis courts) of these margins each year.

 As part of our Countryside Stewardship, we have continued to plant over 20ha (750 tennis courts) per year of cover crops which include Phacelia, Linseed and Crimson Clover for “green manure” prior to daffodil planting, benefitting insects and pollinators, preventing wind erosion and improving soil structure for the next crop.

 We have also recently planted approximately 2km of native hedgerows (Crataegus monogyna) around our farm.
 This attracts birds as they can eat the berries and nest in the branches and also Bees which can yield nectar and pollen from the flowers.
 The hedging also provides habitats for butterflies and hedgehogs.

-Over the last 4 years we have reduced our peat usage by over 65% and we aim to further decrease our peat use in the future.
-In 2020 we recycled over 160 tonnes of our waste and sent over 130 tonnes to be composted.
+Since 2017 we have reduced our peat usage by 98% and we are now almost 100% peat free.
+In 2022 we recycled over 76 tonnes of our waste and sent over 159 tonnes of organic waste to be composted.

 In early 2023 we commissioned our 1544 solar panel installation at our site in Holbeach, Lincolnshire.
 This will save around 125 tonnes of CO²e per year and produce approximately 538 MWh of electricity annually.